-- 1. Completion of historic and archeological resource survey - 2.
-Number of sites identified and designated. - 3.
-Adoption of protection mechanisms in the land development regulations. - 4.
+- Completion of historic and archaeological resource survey; - 2.
+Number of sites identified and designated; - 3.
+Adoption of protection mechanisms in the land development regulations; and - 4.
 Examples of intergovernmental coordination efforts to achieve resource protection goals.

-Policy H1-3A: By 2010, the Town shall coordinate with the appropriate agencies to conduct a survey to determine if historically significant housing structures are within its boundaries, and to maintain a database of such sites.
+Policy H1-3A: The Town shall maintain a database of historically significant housing structures within its boundaries.

-Policy H1-3B: The Town shall incorporate mechanisms to protect historically designated housing, if any, into its Land Development Regulations, and shall review development proposals to ensure that development and redevelopment does not negatively impact these structures.
+Policy H1-3B: The Town shall incorporate mechanisms to protect designated historically designated housing, if any, into its Land Development Regulations, and shall review development proposals to ensure that development and redevelopment does not negatively impact these structures.

-Policy H1-3C: In the event that historically significant housing structures are identified in the surveying effort, the Town shall consider the establishment of a local register and listing processes and procedures.
+Policy H1-3C: The Town shall consider the establishment of a local register and listing processes and procedures for historically significant housing structures